911

 How do I know the call will actually work in an emergency?

-An emergency call is made from the user’s phone, not from the app itself.
+An emergency call is made from the user’s phone--just like any other phone call--and not from the app itself.
 Once the “call emergency dispatch” button is tapped, the user is shown the phone number in a prompt to confirm the call, which is a feature of the phone’s normal calling capability.

 Why is the phone number partially obscured?